• Skip to primary navigation

 • Make-ahead friendly and freezer-friendly.
 It’s convenient and keeps really well.

-• Bone-in chicken thighs rather than breasts.
-The bones keep the chicken extra moist and adds flavor to the entire stew.
-I like to brown the chicken with the skin on to make it even better (you can just remove it at the end).
+• Bone-in chicken thighs rather than chicken breast.
+The bones keep the chicken so moist and adds flavor to the entire stew.
+I use skin-on to make it even better (you can just remove it at the end).

-• Cook on HIGH for 4 hours to allow the flavors to further develop.
-If you cook it for too long, it will turn stringy.
+• Cook on HIGH for just 4 hours.
+If you cook it for too long, the chicken will turn stringy.

 stew in the crockpot